KatieLF/KatieLF.github.io/_pages/about.md

 Greeting's ya'll (you all),

-I'm Katie L. Friese, an aspiring academic, a auspicious organizer, and a creative/making enthusiast.
+I'm Katie, an aspiring academic, a auspicious organizer, and a creative/making enthusiast.
 Since I'm a continual learner I thought I should have a place to document it all.
 So this is the place on the internet where I put my musings, experiments, and undertakings.

 - The <u>projects</u> tab is where each thing I've worked on is collected all in one place.
 This is everything from data driven visualization projects to a particular recipe I've perfected in my spare time.
 Everything is tagged appropriately and there is a search bar in the top right to help you (or me) find exactly what you're looking for.
 - The <u>blog</u> tab is my weekly musings of what I've learned or what I'm currently scheming on.
 It gets updated weekly (or whenever inspiration strikes me).